semrush/intergalactic/website/docs/data-display/d3-chart/d3-chart-code.md

 ---

 ::: tip
-Basic data visualization rules are described in the [Chart principles](/data-display/d3-chart/d3-chart).
+Basic data visualization rules are described in the [D3 chart principles](/data-display/d3-chart/d3-chart).
 :::

 These components serve as the base for building charts from your data in the product.